EnterpriseDB/repmgr/README.md

-By default, `repmgr` will attempt to copy the standard configuration files (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) even if they are located outside of the data directory (though note currently they will be copied into the standby's data directory).
+By default, `repmgr` will attempt to copy the standard configuration files (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) even if they are located outside of the data directory (though currently they will be copied into the standby's data directory).
 To prevent this happening, when executing `repmgr standby clone` provide the `--ignore-external-config-files` option.